learning-zone/angularjs-basics/README.md

  - What is the difference between $scope and scope?
  - How AngularJS compilation is different from other JavaScript frameworks?
  - What are Compile, Pre and Post linking in AngularJS?
+ - Is it a good or bad practice to use AngularJS together with jQuery?
+ - If you were to migrate from Angular 1.4 to 1.5, what is the main thing that would need refactoring?
+ - What is the difference between one-way binding and two-way binding?
+ - How would you specify that a scope variable should have one-time binding only?
+ - What directive would you use to hide elements from the HTML DOM by removing them from that DOM not changing their styling?
+ - How do you reset a $timeout, $interval(), and disable a $watch()?

 ### 2. Architecture